beaucharman/grunt-project-kickstarter/README.md

 ## A Run Down of the Registered Custom Tasks

 The following registered, custom tasks are suggestions for an awesome workflow.
 Custom tasks are declared using the `grunt.registerTask();` function, which at it's basic usage takes two arguments, one being the new task's alias (how it will be called in the terminal), and the other being an array of tasks that will run (executed in array index order).
+Remove the custom tasks that are no required.
 Read more about [creating tasks](http://gruntjs.com/creating-tasks).

 **Default**